gaurav-patil/react-boilerplate-fully-explained/README.md

 Then webpack will correctly transfer the image to the build folder.

-html-loader => Exports HTML as string.
+**html-loader** : Exports HTML as string.
 You can parse the URL's in the HTML, optimize and minimize the HTML.

 ### Plugins :-